blaybubbles/OSMCityEngine-for-WebGL/README.md

 # OSM City Engine for WebGL

 This project is an adaptation and enhancement of the Polimi OSM City Engine, originally developed by [BerkeCagkanToptas](https://github.com/BerkeCagkanToptas/OSM-City-Engine).
-In this version, we have made several improvements, restored missing files, and optimized it for WebGL rendering.
+In this version, I have made several improvements, restored missing files, and optimized it for WebGL rendering.

 ## Overview